 “I don’t remember.”

 "Get out the bong and take a few good tokes, V. You’ll feel better in no time."

 "Suppose I do not want to feel better?"

 "Hmm.
 I think there’s some kind of existential thing going on here, V."

-As regards the subject of Art, V’s only requisite was that she be “moved” by it and would continue being moved long after she brought her precious piece of Art home—provided the price was right.
+As regards the subject of Art, V’s only requisite was that she be “moved” by it and would continue being moved long after she brought her precious piece of Art home; provided the price was right.
 What more should one ask of Art?

-V has strong opinions, not only about Art, but pretty much about everything.
+V held strong opinions, not only about Art, but pretty much about everything.
 She is careful about what she puts into her brain.
 For example: V reads only books considered intellectual, some of which she had no idea what she was reading, but she knew that one day the wisdom contained in those books would surface with clarity, engendering a positive shift in her point of view.
 She could not say how she knew she knew, though she knew with unwavering certitude that she simply knew, period.
 Ergo, damn the empirical.
 Full speed ahead!